crzuniga/wotApp/README.md

 ### Installing

-You need open the folder where the project was cloned and execute the following commands in terminal:
+You need to open the folder where the project was cloned and execute the following commands in terminal:

 ```
 npm install